 - Do not make provision for the other party in your will or as a beneficiary of your superannuation or life insurance;

 Following our 10 tips to protect your assets is by no means a hard and fast guarantee for those wishing to protect their assets.

 Whilst entering into a Binding Financial Agreement does not provide an absolute guarantee, of our 10 tips to protect your assets, it is the most effective method to protect your assets from a claim by your partner when/if you separate.

 A Binding Financial Agreement is particularly important where one party has significantly greater assets than his/her partner.

-We recommend that anyone in a de facto relationship who is wanting to protect their assets should enter into a Binding Financial Agreement which sets out exactly how your assets are divided with your partner upon separation.
+If you are in a de facto relationship and you want to protect your assets it may be wise to enter into a Binding Financial Agreement which sets out exactly how your assets are divided with your partner upon separation.
 In doing so, it will give you peace of mind and you will reduce the risk, uncertainties and costs of possible litigation in the future.